UNC-Libraries/sierra-postgres-utilities/README.md

 ## SETUP

 * git clone <https://github.com/UNC-Libraries/sierra-postgres-utilities>
-* cd sierra-postgres-utilities
+* `cd sierra-postgres-utilities`
-* bundle install
+* `bundle install`
-* bundle exec rake install
+* `bundle exec rake install`
 * supply the Sierra postgres credentials per the below
 * optionally supply smtp server address

-When possible, it is recommended that you also install the ```sequel_pg``` gem which makes database access significantly faster.
+When possible, it is recommended that you also install the `sequel_pg` gem which makes database access significantly faster.
 See <https://github.com/jeremyevans/sequel_pg> for installation details / requirements.

 ### Credentials

-Create a yaml file in the base directory like so:
+Create a yaml/text file like so:

 ```yaml
 host: myhost.example.com